Blog Comments are Dead: 13 Changes & Best Practices to Consider When Designing a Blog

 So which features are the most (and least) common in blog designs?

-We put everyone into one simple chart.
+We put all of this data into one infographic to help you visualize your blog template, from the top of the page to the bottom.
 You can see the relative ubiquity of some UX features and the rarity of others.
-It quickly gives you a sense for blog design best practices.
+It quickly gives you a sense for successful blog design best practices.

 Wait, what about those other blog design elements?

-Yes, there are other features that we didn’t track.
+There are even more features that we didn’t track.
 Here’s a quick list and a few considerations for each:

-Similar to reading time, this subtle design element shows you how far you are into the content.
+• Progress bars: Similar to reading time, this subtle design element shows you how far you are into the content.
 They are typically a sticky element (the progress bar on the sticky footer of this blog as an example).
 They’re just a few pixels tall.
-Since they take almost no space there’s really no downside.
+Since they take almost no space, there’s really no downside.

 Final design tip